 Cause of injury

-Signs and symptoms
+Sprained wrist signs and symptoms

 RICER regimen after injury.
-Immobilization of wrist.
+Immobilization of injured wrist to restrict movement.

-Rehabilitation and prevention
+Sprained wrist rehabilitation and prevention